awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 Your instance profile needs this policy only if you will use CloudWatch features, such as CloudWatch Events or CloudWatch Logs\. \(You can also create a more restrictive policy that, for example, limits writing access to a specific CloudWatch Logs log stream\.\)
 Using CloudWatch features is optional, but we recommend setting them up at the beginning of your Systems Manager configuration process if you have decided to use them\.
 For more information, see the *[Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)* and the *[Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)*\.

-## Task 1: \(Optional\) Create a Custom S3 Bucket Policy for an Instance Profile<a name="instance-profile-custom-s3-policy"></a>
+## Task 1: \(Optional\) Create a Custom Policy for Amazon S3 Bucket Access<a name="instance-profile-custom-s3-policy"></a>

-Creating a custom S3 bucket policy for your instance profile is required only if you are using a VPC endpoint or using an S3 bucket of your own in your Systems Manager operations\.
+Creating a custom policy for Amazon S3 access is required only if you are using a VPC endpoint or using an S3 bucket of your own in your Systems Manager operations\.

 For information about the AWS managed S3 buckets you provide access to in the policy below, see [About Minimum S3 Bucket Permissions for SSM Agent](ssm-agent-minimum-s3-permissions.md)\.